 Contained within the 3rd Edition (1957) of the Atlas of Canada is a plate that shows maps of earthquakes, magnetism and tides across Canada.

 The four lower maps on this plate show co-tidal and co-range lines for/from the semi-diurnal and diurnal tides.
 A co-tidal line indicates the position of the crest of the tidal undulation at a given time.
-The hours marked on these lines are intervals in lunar time from that instant when the moon crosses the Greenwich meridian.
 A co-range line indicates the difference in level between the crest and the trough of the undulation.

 - Date Modified: